couple discussing finances

 This is a lifetime limit.
 For example, if you used $6,000 to fund a home purchase several years ago and you qualify for the first-time home buyer exemption again, you’ll only be able to withdraw $4,000 if you want to avoid the 10% penalty.

-If you’re 59 ½ or older, you aren’t restricted on how much you can take out – keep in mind, however, that these distributions are considered taxable income.
+If you’re 59 ½ or older, you aren’t restricted on how much you can take out, but keep in mind that these distributions are considered taxable income.

-What Are The Drawbacks To Borrowing From Your IRA For A Home Purchase?
+What Are The Cons Of Borrowing From Your IRA For A Home Purchase?

 While buying a house can also be an important part of building financial security and long-term wealth, it’s important to carefully consider the risk you’re taking and the potential growth you’ll be missing out on when you withdraw from your IRA.